hangong/H_Decomposition/README.md

 # H_Decomposition
-Planar Homography Matrix Decomposition Using Polar Decomposition.
+Homography Matrix Decomposition Using Polar Decomposition.
 This is a MATLAB MEX implementaion.

-An 3x3 homography matrix M can be meaningful primitive components, as
+A homography matrix M can be meaningful primitive components, as

 M = PTRNS,